Melikakmm/SEVN_PYTHON_WRAPPER/CYTHON_WRAPPER/Binstar/readme.md

 Binstar.cpp is the c++ file that cython compiler generates.

-Binstar.ipynb is the jupyter notebook of all aforementioned files.
+Binstar_wrap_notebook (2).ipynb is the jupyter notebook of all aforementioned files.